 Hardware implementation on supported boards is greatly simplified by using the Mibuild library.
-This tutorial assumes you have a Mixxeo, a Milkymist One, a Papilio Pro or a RHINO board.
+This tutorial assumes you have a Milkymist One, a Papilio Pro or a RHINO board.
 Import the corresponding module with one of the following lines:

 '''

-from mibuild.platforms import mixxeo as board

 from mibuild.platforms import m1 as board

 from mibuild.platforms import papilio_pro as board

 from mibuild.platforms import rhino as board

 '''